Find Affordable College Courses

 Bellevue, NE

-Bellevue University did quite well in this year’s ranking of the best places for health professions students to get a master’s degree.
-It came in at #10 on the list.
+Bellevue University came in at #10 in this year’s edition of the Best Value Health Professions Master’s Degree Schools in Nebraska ranking.
 Bellevue University is a large private not-for-profit school located in the large suburb of Bellevue.

 Read full report on Health Professions at Bellevue University